Locate Regions

 The Region growth specifications group includes the following parameters:

-• The Number of neighbors to use in growth parameter defines which neighboring cells to use in the growth of the regions.
+• Number of neighbors to use in growth specifies the neighboring cells that will be considered in the growth of the regions.

 The available options are the following: